taoteh1221/Open_Crypto_Tracker/README.txt

 For security, the API requires a key / token to access it.
 This key must be named "api_key", and must be sent with the "POST" data method.

+IMPORTANT REST API NOTES:

+The 'Desktop Edition' of this app has a slightly different endpoint format for the internal REST API (due to unavoidable feature restrictions).
+Login to your 'Desktop Edition' Admin Config area, and see the 'API' section, for the example code required to use the internal REST API.

-// SEE /DOCUMENTATION-ETC/REST-API-EXAMPLES.txt FOR EXAMPLES OF CALLING THE API WITH CURL, JAVASCRIPT, AND PHP
+SEE /DOCUMENTATION-ETC/REST-API-EXAMPLES.txt FOR EXAMPLES OF CALLING THE API WITH CURL, JAVASCRIPT, AND PHP

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~